Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 - Is the protection against biometric attacks being developed, and how to deal with the invisible mask method?

-- Biometrics are beginning to enter tightly enoughour life.
-In fact, this is only a certain method of user authentication within the information system.
-When you enter a username and password, the system understands that there is a certain user in front of it, and with the help of an identifier that is assigned to you, it further lets you through, gives you certain access rights within this system and so on.
+— Biometrics is starting to enter quite tightly intoour life.
+In fact, this is just a certain way of authenticating a user within an information system.
+When you enter your login and password, the system understands that there is a certain user in front of it, and using the identifier that is assigned to you, it further lets you through, gives you certain access rights within this system, and so on.

 Sidebar